Eronmmer/crypto-exchanges/README.md

 # Cryptocurrency Exchanges 🚀

 - Built with React(create react app & TypeScript) and styled components
-- Component testing with Cypress ⚡️
+- Testing implemented with Cypress

 ## Available Scripts

 In the project directory, you can run: